appsignal/frontend-test-setups/README.md

 throw new Error("This is an error")
 ```

-This error should be catched by the app, the app should render the following text:
+This error should be caught by the app, the app should render the following text:

 ```
 An error was thrown